Elstree Studios (Shenley Road): Sale, partial demolition, and present

 The studios were put up for sale in 1985.
 A management team beat off all other prospective buyers with the help of Alan Bond but the team had difficulty raising their share of the purchase price and Bond took over.
 Soon afterwards he sold the studios to the Herron-Cannon Group in 1986.
 In 1987, Weintraub Entertainment Group attempted to buy the studios, but the deal collapsed.
-In 1988, Cannon sold the studios to the leisure and property company Brent Walker plc and much of the backlot was sold off and demolished with a Tesco superstore being built on the land.
+In June 1988, Cannon sold the studios to a consortium of property developers formed by merchant bank Tranwood Earl.
+Following industry concerns over the plans of the property developers, the leisure and property company Brent Walker plc formed a joint venture with Tranwood Earl two months later and acquired the site from the consortium for £32.5 million.
+A month later, Brent Walker bought out Tranwood Earl, proposing to retain seven of the ten soundstages and post-production units.
+Much of the backlot was sold off and demolished, with a Tesco supermarket being built on the land.

 A "Save Our Studios" campaign was launched in 1988 by managing director, Andrew Mitchell, local Town Councillor and studio historian Paul Welsh, with the support of many film actors and the general public.
 Hertsmere Borough Council stepped in and bought the remaining facilities in February 1996 and appointed a management company, Elstree Film & Television Studios Ltd., to run the studios in 2000.
 The purchase ended an eight-year struggle that was due to have culminated in High Court action.
 Brent Walker's offer to sell the site to the council, for an undisclosed sum (but no more than its worth as a film studio), represented a victory for the local authority in upholding the planning agreements that protected the studios.